ChamomileLOL/youtube-clone-by-Xavier-Moorkattil/README.md

 # YouTube Clone — Fullstack App

-This is a YouTube clone built using Next.js 13+, Tailwind CSS, MongoDB, Prisma, and Cloudinary.
+This is a YouTube clone built according by Xavier Moorkattil using Next.js 13+, Tailwind CSS, MongoDB, Prisma, and Cloudinary.
 Users can log in with Google, create a channel, upload videos, and interact with content — just like on YouTube.

-Features
+Features:

-✅ Google Authentication (NextAuth.js)
+✅ Google Authentication (NextAuth.js), App.
+Router (Next.js 13+)

 ✅ Upload & stream videos with Cloudinary